AntonBergaker/img.bergaker.com/README.md

 [Example](https://vid.bergaker.com/A6Gv)

-Will correctly expand and be previwed in services like Discord thanks to Open Graph tags.
+Will correctly expand and be previewed in services like Discord thanks to Open Graph tags.

 Original example code by [@Sidorakh](https://github.com/Sidorakh)